 Wearing your mask

-CLASSROOMS: Students must wear their masks in classrooms including while entering/exiting and while seated.
-Instructors or other presenters must wear a mask but may remove their mask while lecturing if they can fully maintain 2 metres of distance from all others.
+- Instructors or other presenters (student presenters, etc.) may remove their mask while lecturing if they can fully maintain two metres of distance from all others.

 Selecting your mask

 Masks should be well-fitting (no gaps), fully cover your mouth and nose, and contain at least three layers, in alignment with the latest Nova Scotia Public Health advice and guidance from our COVID-19 Science Advisory Council.
 Three-layered blue medical masks are appropriate, for example.

 Homemade or store-bought cloth masks must contain at least three layers to offer sufficient protection.
 In you are unsure if your mask has three layers, your best bet is to wear a disposable three-ply medical- or surgical-style mask.
 (If you have issues with fit, you may wish to wear a cloth mask over your medical mask.)

 Picking the right mask: Dalhousie's Manager of Industrial Safety has prepared an overview of different types of masks and how to wear them.
 Read more on Dal News.

 While we expect most students will supply their own masks, medical masks are available to students on campus should you find yourself without a proper mask.
 You can pick up a mask at many public spaces and service centres, including:

 - Services desks of the Registrar’s Office – all campuses

 - Dalplex front desk